jhodaj/CDISC-Exercises/README.md

-# ADAE-ADSL-TO-ADTTE
-In this repository we are deriving the ADTTE dataset from the ADAE and ADSL datasets.

 # ADTTE Derivation: Time to First Dermatologic Event

-This project shows how to derive an ADTTE-like analysis dataset
+This project shows how to derive an ADTTE-like analysis dataset dataset from the ADAE and ADSL datasets.
 Time-to-First Dermatologic Event, `TTDE` from CDISC ADAE and ADSL datasets using SAS.

 It is designed as a reproducible example of: